thefinnlab/psyanim-docs/overview/passive_viewing_example.md

 ## 3. Quality-Control with Experiment Viewer

-In the previous section, we created an experiment project to generate agent trajectories that we saved to Firebase so that we can QC these simulated trajectories before deploying them in an online experiment.
+In the previous section, we created an experiment project to generate agent trajectories (`step 1`) that we saved to Firebase so that we can QC these simulated trajectories (`step 2`) before deploying them in an online experiment (`step 3`).

 The next step in this process is to select the simulated trajectories which satisfy the needs of our current experiment.